Time for a year in review: 2019.

 I have spent several birthdays in Bali these past few years.
 Except for the last two years.
 I told myself to go this year and it happened.
-I spent a nearly a week in Jimbaran to celebrate my 42nd birthday with my husband.
+My husband and I spent a nearly a week in Jimbaran to celebrate my 42nd birthday.

 I added Career to my main focus ensuing the release of this blog.
 I wanted to stick to the main purpose of this blog, which serves as an outlet for me to write and share my experience.